PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 ...
 ```

-These logs denote the block height numbers that the game node is syncing from the game smart contract on the blockchain.
+These logs denote the block height numbers that the game node is syncing from the deployed L2 smart contract on the blockchain.
 Other logs will also pop up, such as when game inputs are read from the contract.
-Of note, logs are also saved in the `logs.log` file for easy parsing/backing up.
+Of note, logs are also saved in the `logs.log` file for easy access.

 ## Deploying Your Game Node